• Skip to primary navigation

 1.Can I skip green chillies?

 Yes, you can skip it if you want mild roti.
 Still taste good with onion and curry leaves.
+You can even add ½ teaspoon red chilli powder replacing chillies.

 2.Can I make dough ahead?

-3.Can I add other vegetables?
+3.Can I add vegetables?

 4.Can I use wheat flour?